twolfson/twolfson.com/articles/retina-sprites-are-here.md

 ```

 ## Compiled result
-To yield our result, we will compiled the spritesheet once and then generate CSS from that.
+To yield our result, we will compile the spritesheet once and then generate CSS from that.

 We prefer to keep these separate since recompiling sprites on every CSS generation is costly in terms of time.